 The Statewide CASE Team asked stakeholders how often they observe that supply air temperature reset logic is implemented and that meets code.
 The responses ranged, with two stakeholders commenting that the logic always meets code (with one stakeholder noting that this is because they catch any non-compliance at design review).
 Three other stakeholders noted that compliance was low, with estimated compliance of 50 percent, below 50 percent, and under 10 percent.
-When asked about projects where the supply air temperature reset meets code but is not effective (i.e., the reset is stuck at minimum), three stakeholders commented that that occurred generally half of the time, and one stakeholder commented that it happened quite often, and another stakeholder commented that it did not occur very often.
+When asked about projects where the supply air temperature reset meets code but is not effective (i.e., the reset is stuck at minimum), three stakeholders commented that it happened quite often, and another stakeholder commented that it did not occur very often.